canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 2. That hook will update the information in `/var/lib/update-notifier/updates-available` matching the new package information that was just fetched by using `/usr/lib/update-notifier/apt-check --human-readable`.
 3. At MOTD generation time, the script located at `/etc/update-motd.d/90-updates-available` checks if `/var/lib/update-notifier/updates-available` exists and if it does, inserts the message into the full MOTD.

-If you want to disable any message of update-notifier (not just related to pro and esm) about potentially available updates remove `/etc/update-motd.d/90-updates-available`.
+If you want to disable any message of update-notifier (not just related to Ubuntu Pro and ESM) about potentially available updates remove `/etc/update-motd.d/90-updates-available`.

 ## Source: MOTD for important contract conditions